If you see a vehicle parked where you think it shouldn’t be, you can report it to us.

 What happens when we receive your report

-On receipt of your report, a civil enforcement officer will be dispatched to the area to assess the situation, and if a vehicle is observed parked in breach of a parking restriction a penalty charge notice will be issued.
+On receipt of your report, a Civil Enforcement Officer (CEO) will be dispatched to the area to assess the situation, and if a vehicle is observed parked in breach of a parking restriction a PCN will be issued.

-Our civil enforcement officers usually operate between the following hours:
+Our CEOs usually operate between the following hours:

 - Monday-Saturday 7am-11pm